ksenia312/nearby_service/README.md

 The module will work even with Wi-fi turned off (via Bluetooth), but you can still use `openServicesSettings()` from the `nearby_service` plugin to open the settings and prompt the user to turn Wi-fi on.

+## Features

+- **Device Preparation**
+    - Requesting permissions to use Wi-Fi Direct (Android only)
+    - Checking Wi-Fi status (Android only)
+    - Opening settings to enable Wi-Fi (Android and iOS)
+    - Role selection - Browser or Advertiser (IOS only)

+- **Connecting to the Device from a P2P Network**
+    - Listening for discovered devices (peers)
+    - Creating connections over the P2P network
+    - Monitoring the status of the connected device

+- **The Data Transmission Channel**
+    - Establishing the channel for data exchange
+    - Monitoring the status of the channel

+- **Typed Data Exchange**
+    - Transmitting text data over the P2P network
+    - Receiving confirmation of successful text message delivery
+    - Transmitting files over the P2P network
+    - The option to confirm or deny receiving of files over the network

 ## Setup